 An assignment can have one of four possible statuses:

-- Assigned: this is the initial status of an assignment, before an assignment recipient either completes the work (moves it to a 'Done' status), or declines to collaborate (moves it to a 'Rejected' status)
+- Assigned: this is the initial status of an assignment, before an assignment recipient either completes the work (moves it to a 'Started' status), or declines to collaborate (moves it to a 'Rejected' status)

 - Done: the assignment recipient has completed the work

 - Rejected: the assignment recipient has declined to complete the assignment

 - Closed: the assignment owner has checked and closed the assignment

 Assignments can also have Due Dates, include Comments, and be marked as urgent.
 These are entirely optional, but can be very useful for project managing and coordinating work when up against a deadline.